If high-interest rates make it hard to pay down your debt, a balance transfer might be right for you. But what is it exactly?

 Balance transfers aren’t for everyone.
 Here are a couple of things to keep in mind before beginning your transfer.

 We’re here to help you when you have questions about tough financial decisions.
-If you already have a Classic Card or a Founder’s Card and you use our digital banking services, follow the instructions above for making a transfer.
+If you already have a Classic Card or a Founder’s Rewards Card and you use our digital banking services, follow the instructions above for making a transfer.
 To get one of our cards, you can apply now to start your balance transfer.
 You can also calculate your savings with our online tool.
 You’ll just need to know your current balance and rate to begin.